-Connections is a daily word puzzle that was created by the New York Times.
+Connections is a daily word puzzle (similar to Wordle) that was created by the New York Times.
 It’s quickly grown to be one of the most popular games carried by the venerable newspaper.

 Among the daily games offered by the New York Times, Connections is second only to Wordle in terms of popularity.
 It’s been the most popular release of a new game by the New York Times since they brought out the mini crossword in 2014.